 My beloved hobby was also becoming a fledgling career.

 I started landing commissions, locally, from people who saw my work and nationally, through my Etsy account.
 I fell in love with the process.
 I almost can’t quantify the exquisite pleasure of finding just the right piece of fabric to complete a piece-but if you’re a quilter, you know exactly what I mean.
 And, bonus: I could put all the scraps I saved over the years to thrifty use!

 From time to time, I had gotten requests to render peoples’ likenesses in fabric.
-While I’d gotten pretty good at creating realistic pieces, I wasn’t sure I had the ability to depict people with fabric.
+While I’d gotten pretty good at creating realistic pieces, I wasn’t sure I had the ability to depict people in fabric.
 Then a chance meeting at a craft show provided the missing piece.
-A very kind woman (whose name I do not know) explained how using Adobe Photoshop "artistic filter" would breakdown images in a way for me to recreate them in fabric.
+A very kind woman (whose name I never learned) explained how using Adobe Photoshop "artistic filter" would breakdown images in a way for me to recreate them in fabric.
 New opportunities were opened to me -- and I never got to thank her.

 In the Fall of 2012, I created a quilted portrait of one of my favorite authors, Edgar Allan Poe.
 I posted it to Facebook and it sold immediately.
 I continued to perfect my craft -- focusing on authors I have enjoyed through the years.
 By the summer of 2013 I entered a new Poe into a contest a county away and my piece sold on opening night.
 In homage to that first portrait, I named my business after one of his most famous works.

-Since then, I’ve had my work shown in galleries across the country, have sold pieces to art dealers and patrons and racked up a Juror’s Award for my “Alfred and the Byrds” piece.
+Since then, I’ve had my work shown in galleries across the country, have sold pieces to art dealers and patrons and was honored with a Juror’s Award for my “Alfred and the Byrds” piece.